 Hiking in the winter can be magical.
 It’s quiet and serene, you can see for miles on a good day, and it’s great exercise during the cold months.

 However, hiking outside in the cold and snow is something that requires more thought and planning than fair-weather hiking.
+So does winter camping.